Back squats have been contenders in a decades-long battle against deadlifts, fighting for the coveted title of “King of Exercises.”

 Well, with a regular training routine and proper fuel (a healthy balanced diet), many lifters suggest that you could add 200+ pounds to a back squat in one year alone.

 How Often Should You Squat?
+(Wrapping Up)

 Whether you’re eyeing strength, mass, or an equal combination of the two, performing squats 2-4 times per week is generally regarded as the “gold standard.”

 However, even more crucial than your squat frequency is your weekly volume.
 Gains only occur when you push your muscles to their limits and force them to adapt and grow.